 - mailing list A group of names and addresses to which mailpieces in the corresponding mailing are addressed. - mailing list service A USPS service available for a fee that mailers use to correct name and address lists, to correct occupant lists, or to sort mailing lists on cards by 5-digit ZIP Code.
-The USPS also provides address changes to election boards and voter registration commissions. - mailing statement (obsolete) (See postage statement.) - mailpiece A single addressed article of mail, usually a letter, flat, or postal card.
-The term can also be applied to a parcel.
-(Compare with piece.) - Mailpiece Quality Control (MQC) A self-study training program designed to provide customers the knowledge and skills necessary to administer a Mailpiece Quality Control program within their company or organization. - mailpouch (See pouch.) - mail preparation unit A unit in which specific tasks are performed to facilitate the flow of mail to distribution or dispatch operations. - mail priority The preference that private carriers such as airlines give to mail as compared with other cargo. - mail processing An integrated group of subfunctions required to sort and distribute mail for dispatch and eventual delivery.
+The USPS also provides address changes to election boards and voter registration commissions. - mailing statement (obsolete) (See postage statement.) - mailpiece A single addressed article of mail, usually a letter, flat, card, or parcel.
+(Compare to piece.) - Mailpiece Quality Control (MQC) A self-paced training program available to anyone who wants to learn more about mailpiece sizes, proper addressing, barcoding requirements, and other USPS regulations.
+The information in this self-study course will prove helpful to mailers, printers, and businesses that design mailpieces and present them to the USPS for processing and delivery. - mailpouch (See pouch.) - mail preparation unit A unit in which specific tasks are performed to facilitate the flow of mail to distribution or dispatch operations. - mail priority The preference that private carriers such as airlines give to mail as compared with other cargo. - mail processing An integrated group of subfunctions required to sort and distribute mail for dispatch and eventual delivery.
 The principal subfunctions are culling, edging and stacking, facing and canceling, sorting, tying, pouching, bundling, sacking, and traying.
-(See also advanced facer-canceler, barcode clear zone, bundle, cancel, cull, and face.) - mail processing category One of five designations for mail (flat-size mail, letter-size mail, machinable parcel, outside parcel, and irregular parcel), based on physical dimensions (height, length, and thickness) and on weight. - mail processing equipment Machinery and related apparatus used to perform distribution of mail and other functions such as canceling and culling.
+(Also see advanced facer-canceler, barcode clear zone, bundle, cancel, cull, and face.) - mail processing category One of five designations for mail (flat-size mail, letter-size mail, machinable parcel, outside parcel, and irregular parcel), based on physical dimensions (height, length, and thickness) and on weight. - mail processing equipment Machinery and related apparatus used to perform distribution of mail and other functions such as canceling and culling.
 This includes automated and mechanized machinery as well as distribution cases.
 (Compare with mail transport equipment.)

 - Mail Processing Work Credit System (MPWCS) A part of the Management Operating Data System that measures the efficiency of distribution and nondistribution separations. - mail receptacle A privately owned mailbox or a USPS collection box or other container used to receive or deposit mail. - mail recovery center (MRC) A postal facility designated only to receive and attempt to return undeliverable and unforwardable mail of obvious value.
 Unpaid mail without a return address is also sent to one of these facilities.
-(See also forward and undeliverable as addressed.)
+(Also see forward and undeliverable as addressed.)
 Formerly called dead letter office, dead letter branch, or dead parcel branch.